 WeHOPE formally launches the Transitional/Supportive Housing Program.
-Congresswoman Jackie Spier attends annual Homeless Connect and presents WeHOPE with a special recognition award.
+Congresswoman Jackie Spier attends the annual Community Connect and presents WeHOPE with a special recognition award.

 WeHOPE Launches HOPE Jobs.
 Initial program funding provided by the San Francisco Community Foundation.

 Dignity on Wheels’ (DoW) first mobile hygiene unit is launched, serving at the Fair Oaks Community Center in Redwood City.
-Major funding for the first hygiene unit was provided by Philanthropic Ventures Foundation.
-San Mateo County and Santa County.
+Major funding for the first hygiene unit was provided by Philanthropic Ventures Foundation, San Mateo County, and Santa Clara County.

 WeHOPE’s second DoW vehicle hits the road to primarily serve the City of San Jose and Santa Clara County.
 Major funding was provided by the Sobrato Family Foundation, Santa Clara County, the City of San Jose, and multiple private donors.

 WeHOPE is recognized by CA State Senator Jerry Hill as the Nonprofit of the Year, serving District 13.

 WeHOPE services are provided in both San Mateo and Santa Clara Counties.

 WeHOPE provides DoW service support to first responders addressing the San Jose floods.